astropy/saba/docs/examples_mcmc.rst

 Using sherpa's MCMC sampler
 ===========================

-This is just a very quick example of what can be done with the SherpaMCMC object, which is available from the `~saba.SherpaFitter.get_sampler` method.
+This is just a very quick example of what can be done with the SherpaMCMC object.
+Sherpa's MCMC object is available from the `~astrosherpa_bridge.SherpaFitter.get_sampler` method.
 Let's quickly define some data and a model.

 .. code-block:: ipython